Tips for Webinar Attendees

 Try these steps to correct audio problems during the webinar:

 - Check the speaker output on your computer or headset to make sure it is not muted.
 Make sure any headset or microphone jacks or USB connectors are fully inserted into the correct ports on your computer.

 - Go to the Communicate tab and select Speaker/Microphone Audio Test to test speaker volume and settings.

 I hear static or interference in the audio, what should I do?

 Move any mobile or audio devices away from the computer that you’re using to participate in the webinar.

 Webinar Communication Tips

-How can I communicate with the presenter or other attendees during the webinar?
+How can I communicate with the presenter or host during the webinar?

 Webinar PDU Reporting Tips